Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 06.26.39 UTC
+- WIB: Senin, 22 Desember 2025 09.26.10 UTC
-- WITA: Senin, 22 Desember 2025 07.26.39 UTC
+- WITA: Senin, 22 Desember 2025 10.26.10 UTC
-- WIT: Senin, 22 Desember 2025 08.26.39 UTC
+- WIT: Senin, 22 Desember 2025 11.26.10 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: inspirational
+Kategori: motivational